Te Kete Ipurangi Navigation:

-This problem is the second of four problems relating to triangular numbers.
-The others are Triangular Numbers, Level 3, Triangular and Square Numbers, Level 5, and Triangular Number Links, Level 6.
-Over the range of these problems we develop the idea of the triangular numbers leading to an algebraic formula for the nth triangular number.
+This problem is one in a series: Triangular Numbers, Level 3, Triangular and Square Numbers, Level 5, and Triangular Number Links, Level 6.
+The problems explore triangular numbers and lead to an algebraic formula for the nth triangular number.

-This problem is also related to Building Patterns Incrementally, Algebra, Level 3.
+See also Building Patterns Constantly, and Building Patterns Incrementally, Algebra, Level 3.

 Copymaster of the problem (Māori)